 Giving those decision-makers the skills to make the right choices is an admirable longer term goal for your PMO.
 Granted, it isn’t going to happen overnight, but it is something to be working towards through mentoring, coaching, formal training, having the tools to provide fantastic decision-support information and generally educating your senior management population.

 A white paper from PMI states that high-performing PMOs are more than twice as likely as low performers to have the right skills in the team (58% versus 27%).
 They are also far more likely to have adequate numbers of people (42% versus 24%).
 The right talent in the business at all levels – and enough of it – is going to go a long way in ensuring that the right decisions are made.

 You’ll know you’ve achieved it when there is robust and healthy discussion about expensive vanity projects that result in them not being approved as they aren’t a good fit for the strategy.

 The point of a PMO is to improve performance across projects and programs and get a better return on investment from doing so.
-Being involved in the strategic planning cycle is definitely part of that and with these tips you can ensure your PMO is contributing effectively, regardless of your PMO maturity or longevity in the organization.
+Involving your PMO in strategic planning cycle is definitely part of that.
+And with these tips, you can ensure your PMO is contributing effectively, regardless of your PMO maturity or longevity in the organization.